Hotel & restaurants

 CarbonCloud and their climate-labelling service, CarbonAte, is helping restaurants to calculate the climate impact of every ingredient used in their food preparation, and also gives the consumer a clear climate calculation for every dish presented on the menu.
 In March, CarbonAte began collaborating with the World Wide Fund for Nature (WWF), which has launched the One Planet Plate concept.
 One part of this collaboration consists of the development and design of the Food Calculator, which makes it possible for private individuals to calculate the climate impact of various types of ingredients.

 The Swedish Exhibition & Congress Centre has been committed to sustainability for many years, as a natural part of its overall operation.
-The restaurants are no exception, and their own restaurant, West Coast with its chef Johan Lilja (image), is now the first to test CarbonAte.

 As a foundation, the Swedish Exhibition & Congress Centre does not have individual owners or investors, and is financially independent.
 This also means that all profits are invested in the operation in the long term, focusing largely on sustainable profitability.